mokkabonna/vue-vuelidate-jsonschema/README.md

 ## Between validator

-If both the minimum and maximum properties are present the between validator in vuelidate is used.
+If both the minimum and maximum properties are present a between validator is used.

 ## Override or extend validation